 VPN (Virtual Private Network)

 A VPN gives you privacy and security online, unblocks restricted content and allows you to appear to be in another country.
 It does this by encrypting your internet connection and diverting you via a remote VPN server in order to replace your IP address.
-Check out our “What is a VPN” guide for a more detailed description and the reasons why you might use one: /guides/what-is-a-vpn.
+Check out our “What is a VPN” guide for a more detailed description and the reasons why you might use one.

 The software that you use to connect your device to a VPN service.
 The term “VPN client” is generally used to refer to a provider’s desktop (or mobile) app.